-1 2 (V) career pathways coursework; 3 (v) career paurways course work, 4 5 (VI) preparation for the attainment of industry-recognized credentials; and 6 7 (VII) career placement services; and 8 9 (ii) develop a learning plan that integrates academic requirements and 10 career goals; and 11 (D) offers a course estale a that includes all courses recognize to meet high 12 13 (D) offers a course catalog that includes all courses necessary to meet high school graduation requirements in Texas, as authorized under 19 TAC 13 Chapter 74, Subchapter B (relating to Graduation Requirements).
-15 enapter 74, Subchapter B (relating to Graduation Requirements).
-16 (13) Regional accrediting bodyMust meet the criteria established by the US 17 Secretary of Education pursuant to 20 USCS §1099b, Recognition of 18 Accrediting Agency or Association, and appear on the US Secretary of 19 Education's list of federally recognized accrediting agencies in the Federal 20 Register, as stated in 34 CFR §602.2.
+1 2 (V) career pathways coursework; 3 \ 4 (VI) preparation for the attainment of industry-recognized / 5 credentials; and 6 7 (VII) career placement services; and 8 / 9 (ii) develop a learning plan that integrates academic requirements and • 10 career goals; and 11 12 (D) offers a course catalog that includes all courses necessary to meet high 13 school graduation requirements in Texas, as authorized under 19 TAC 14 Chapter 74, Subchapter B (relating to Graduation Requirements).
+Chapter 74, Subchapter B (Telating to Graduation Requirements).
+15 (40) 70 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 16 (13) Regional accrediting bodyMust meet the criteria established by the US 17 Secretary of Education pursuant to 20 USCS §1099b, Recognition of 18 Accrediting Agency or Association, and appear on the US Secretary of 19 Education's list of federally recognized accrediting agencies in the Federal 20 Register, as stated in 34 CFR §602.2.
 A copy of the list may be obtained from 21 the US Department of Education.
 22 23 §800.502.
 Request for Qualifications and List of Qualified Providers.
-24 25 (a) The Agency will identify qualified providers to participate in the Program through a 26 statewide Request for Qualifications (RFQ) process conducted in accordance with 27 state requirements.
+24 25 (a) The Agency will identify qualified providers to participate in the Program through a 26 statewide Request for Qualifications (RFQ) process conducted in accordance with • • • • • • • • • • • • • • • • • • • • 27 state requirements.
 The Agency will publish an RFQ no later than October 15th of 28 each year to identify Program providers.
-29 30 (b) Potential providers will apply directly to the Agency using the RFQ process, and, 31 once identified as a qualified provider, must meet all deadlines, requirements, and 32 guidelines set forth in the published RFQ.
-33 guidennes sectional in the published Rt Q. 34 (c) The Agency will publish a list of qualified providers no later than November 15th of 35 each year to participate in the Program the next calendar year.
-36 37 (d) Each provider on the qualified provider list will be eligible to receive monthly 38 reimbursements for this Program based on monthly invoices submitted to the 39 Agency, as prescribed in the RFQ's terms.
+29 30 (b) Potential providers will apply directly to the Agency using the RFQ process, and, 31 once identified as a qualified provider, must meet all deadlines, requirements, and

+32 guidelines set forth in the published RFQ.
+33 34 (c) The Agency will publish a list of qualified providers no later than November 15th of 35 each year to participate in the Program the next calendar year.
+36 (4) Each marridge on the gradified marridge list will be alight to marriage manthly 37 (d) Each provider on the qualified provider list will be eligible to receive monthly 38 reimbursements for this Program based on monthly invoices submitted to the 39 Agency, as prescribed in the RFQ's terms.
 40 41 (e) Each year, the Agency shall review and update the list of qualified providers.
-42 Qualified providers that do not meet the minimum performance standards outlined in 43 §800.503 of this subchapter will be placed on probation for the remainder of the 44 calendar year.
-Failure to meet both minimum performance standards for two 45 consecutive years will result in disqualification from the Program.
-46
+42 Qualified providers that do not meet the minimum performance standards outlined in 42 • 41.4 AXIII 3114 AT THIS CUINCHINTAR WILL BE BLOCKED ON BROBATION FOR THE REMAINDER AT THE §800.503 of this subchapter will be placed on probation for the remainder of the 44 calendar year.
+Failure to meet both minimum performance standards for two · · · · · · · · · · · · · · · · · · · 44 calendar year.
+Failure to meet both minimum performance standards for two